AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src="PACl vs height volume.PNG">

-**Figure 16:** The flow rate of the PACl system versus the difference in height between the red dye constant head tank and the PACl constant head tank graph displaying a strong correlation between flow rate and change in height.
+**Figure 16:** The flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph displaying a strong correlation between flow rate and change in height.

 The slope of the best fit line of the flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph was calculated to be $1.28*10^{-3} mL*s^{-1}* cm^{-1}$, which demonstrates the flow rate of PACl flowing into the fluoride system increases by $7.9*10^{-4}$ mL/s per cm of height difference raised.